vitorjsls30/spotify-api-wrapper/README.md

 |`option_name`   |*string* | 'historySize', 'chosenSize'|

 **Options Available**
+#### Obs: This options can be informed in the Wrapper creation
 * **historySize**: Sets the maximum size of the list that stores the searched items
 * **chosenSize**: Sets the maximum size of the list that stores the items chosen by the user
+* **useLocalStorage**: Enables the wrapper to storage the cached data into the Browser LocalStorage

 **Example**
 ```js